MaastrichtU-IDS/fair-enough-metrics/README.md

 FAIR evaluation API built with [`fair-test`](https://github.com/MaastrichtU-IDS/fair-test)

+## ➕ Contribute a new FAIR Metrics Tests

+You can easily use this repository to develop and publish new FAIR metrics tests.

+ℹ️ You are welcome to submit a pull request to propose to add your tests to our API in production: https://metrics.api.fair-enough.semanticscience.org

+1. Fork this repository
+2. Use the existing tests python files in the `metrics` folder to start writing FAIR metrics tests!
+3. Start your FAIR metrics tests API with `docker-compose up`!

 ## 🧑‍💻 Deploy the API

 The API is built with [FastAPI](https://fastapi.tiangolo.com/), making use of python types annotations.